 - 32. Supply of copies of Judgments to approved law journals.-(1) Rules 16, 17, 24, 25, 26, 27 and 28 contained in Chapter XL, Part VIII shall, so far as may be, apply to the issue of copies of judgments approved for reporting to representatives of approved law journals.
 The other Rules contained in that Chapter shall not apply. - (2) The issue of copies to representatives of such journals shall be governed by the following provisions namely.- - (a) An approved list of law journals entitled to receive copies of judgments approved for reporting under the Rule shall be maintained under the orders of the Chief Justice. - (b) No law journal shall be entered in the list unless it has given an undertaking that it will apply for a copy of every judgment delivered by the Court which is marked A.F.R.
 (Approved for Reporting.) - (c) No law journal on the approved list shall be entitled to receive more than one copy of such judgment under this Rule. - (d) As soon as a judgment has been approved for reporting by the Court, [the Bench Secretary] shall enter it in a register to be called "Register of judgments marked A.F.R.", the entries being made in chronological order.
-He shall send such judgment immediately to [the Section Officer concerned of the Judicial or the Criminal Department, as the case may be.] - (e) As soon as a judgment marked A.F.R. has been received by the Section Officer concerned he shall send it to the Section Officer of the Copying (E) Department] for the preparation of as many copies as there are law journals on the approved list together with one copy1[each] for the Indian Law Reports (Allahabad Series)2[and All India reporter (AIR) free of cost]. - (f) Two registers in the prescribed form to be called "Register of Copies of Judgments marked A.F.R." and "Register of Applications for Copies of Judgment marked A.F.R." respectively shall be maintained by the [Section Officer of the Copying (E) Department] with respect to such copies. - (g) Copies prepared under this Rule shall contain the following additional information, namely,- - (i) the names of Advocates appearing in the case on both sides; - (ii) the names of Judges delivering the judgment of the Court; and - (iii) full designation of the lower court along with the date of its judgment or order.
+He shall send such judgment immediately to [the Section Officer concerned of the Judicial or the Criminal Department, as the case may be.] - (e) As soon as a judgment marked A.F.R. has been received by the Section Officer concerned he shall send it to the Section Officer of the Copying (E) Department] for the preparation of as many copies as there are law journals on the approved list together with one copy[each] for the Indian Law Reports (Allahabad Series)[and All India reporter (AIR) free of cost]. - (f) Two registers in the prescribed form to be called "Register of Cop-

-1 Added by Noti.
+&lt;sup>1 Added by Noti.
 No. 44/UHC/Admn. -A, 2003 dated April 15,2003

-2 Added by Noti.
+&lt;sup>2 Added by Noti.
 No. 44/UHC/Admn. -A, 2003 dated April 15,2003